-Indication Published evidence Clinical opinion survey Hospital admissions International health systems Potential for future evaluation Soft tissue radiation damage Limited evidence of effectiveness.
-SIGN level 1-, so not attaining a graded category Supported by survey respondents 2,067 hospital admissions for radiation proctitis annually plus 278 admissions for radiation cystitis.
-Likely to be larger outpatient population.
-Included as part of routine management in state and insurance system based on UHMS approved indications Patient numbers commensurate with well constructed RCT Malignant otitis externa Low quality data without control arms.
-SIGN level 3.
-Not eligible for graded level.
-Supported by those responding to survey 265 hospital admissions annually.
-Unknown outpatient population.
-Not specifically mentioned in most Place of HBOT in pathway unclear, No agreed standard care Relatively low patient numbers nationally thus even lower numbers in areas in proximity to HBOT unit.
-Registry data collection possible if agreement on standard care could be reached Necrotising soft tissue infections Weak evidence from two non randomised, retrospective cohort studies.
-Weaknesses apparent in study design SIGN level 2- Supported by survey respondents In the order of 700 hospital admissions annually.
-Unlikely to be larger outpatient population but severity unknown and place in pathway unclear Included in UHMS based systems.
-Excluded in others Lack of clarity in place in care pathway.
-No agreed standard management.
-Range of conditions fall under this category.
-Significant work required to construct systematic evaluation.
+Indication Published evidence Clinical opinion Hospital admissions International Potential for future survey health systems evaluation Soft tissue radiation Limited evidence of Supported by survey 2,067 hospital Included as part Patient numbers damage effectiveness.
+SIGN respondents admissions for of routine commensurate with well level 1-, so not radiation proctitis management in constructed RCT attaining a graded annually plus 278 state and category admissions for 🔨 📉 insurance radiation cystitis. system based Likely to be larger on UHMS outpatient population. approved indications Malignant otitis Low quality data Supported by those 265 hospital Not specifically Place of HBOT in pathway externa without control arms. responding to survey admissions annually. mentioned in unclear, No agreed SIGN level 3.
+Not Unknown outpatient most standard care eligible for graded population.
+Relatively low patient level. numbers nationally thus even lower numbers in areas in proximity to HBOT . + .
+(1 unit.
+Registry data collection possible if agreement on standard care could be reached Necrotising soft Weak evidence from Supported by survey In the order of 700 Included in Lack of clarity in place in tissue infections two non randomised, respondents hospital admissions UHMS based care pathway.
+No agreed retrospective cohort · · annually.
+Unlikely to systems. standard management. studies.
+Weaknesses be larger outpatient Excluded in Range of conditions fall apparent in study population but others under this category. design severity unknown and Significant work required SIGN level 2- place in pathway to construct systematic unclear evaluation.

 Indication Published evidence Clinical opinion Hospital admissions International Potential for future

-survey health systems evaluation
+survey nealth systems evaluation

 Carbon monoxide Significant Supported by 364 hospital Included as part Adequate patient

 poisoning heterogeneity in respondents admissions annually. of routine population, however high

 patient selection Unknown outpatient management in proportion of patients have

 criteria, treatment population. state and psychiatric co morbidity or

 regimes, outcome insurance are otherwise in vulnerable

-statements and follow A. (system circumstances making
+statements and follow system circumstances making

 up follow up difficult.

 SIGN level 1- Incidence is highest in

 densely populated urban

 Animal studies areas as opposed to

 suggest biological coastal chamber locations.

 mechanism for RCT/ case controlled study

 resolution of feasible.
 Currently little

 neurological sequelae use of HBOT for this

 persisting after indication beyond one or

 exposure. two providers.

 No longer

-recommended by . + .
-5
+recommended by + 1

 National Poisons

 Information service

 (Toxbase)

 Hard to heal wounds Cochrane review and Not assessed in view Included in Large population in

 NICE guideline of NICE guidance some systems structured healthcare

 recommend RCT to many with environment.
 RCT

 establish place if any criteria for feasible.

 in management of earlier part of

-this condition 4 care pathway
+this condition care pathway

-^{}See tables 2 and 3 for description of Scottish Intercollegiate Network (SIGN) categorisation of evidence
+See tables 2 and 3 for description of Scottish Intercollegiate Network (SIGN) categorisation of evidence

-^{}Studies with a level of evidence (-) should not be used as the basis of making recommendations
+Studies with a level of evidence (-) should not be used as the basis of making recommendations